-Fiscal Year 2020 Budget Highlights
+Fiscal Year 2021 Budget Highlights

-Black Hawk College is presenting a balanced operating budget for fiscal year 2020.
+Black Hawk College is presenting an operating budget with expenses greater than revenue for fiscal year 2021.
 This budget year comes with many challenges as well as new opportunities, and the College Board of Trustees and Administration remains steadfast in their commitment to provide all constituencies with exceptional quality programs and services at an affordable price.
-To this end, the fiscal year 2020 budget process continues to utilize the budgeting for outcomes, and a unit planning approach, which allows for strategic alignment of financial resources, as well as adequately funding new initiatives identified in the strategic plan.
+To this end, the fiscal year 2021 budget process continues to utilize the budgeting for outcomes, and a unit planning approach, which allows for strategic alignment of financial resources, as well as adequately funding new initiatives identified in the strategic plan.
 These efforts also provide department unit plans geared towards accomplishing the College's mission of providing the environment and resources for individuals to become lifelong learners.

-The appropriation for all funds, including transfers for FY2020, totals \$71.1 million.
+The appropriation for all funds, including transfers for FY2021, totals \$71.5 million.
 This amount includes all expenditures related to instruction, operations, capital projects, and all other ancillary operations at Black Hawk College.
-Of this amount, the total Operating Budget for FY2020 is \$33.9 million, compared to the FY2019 Operating Budget of \$33.4 million.
+Of this amount, the total Operating Budget for FY2021 is \$34.7 million, compared to the FY2020 Operating Budget of \$33.9 million.
 The Operating Budget comprises all revenues and expenditures of the College's primary operations, which are maintained within the Education and the Operations and Maintenance Funds.

-FY2020 Total Budget \$71.1 Million
+FY2021 Total Budget \$71.5 Million

-Black Hawk College's estimated expenditures per credit hour is \$402 for FY2020; this calculation only uses funds that receive at least partial funding from student tuition and fees.
-These expenditures are partially funded with over 70% of tuition revenue being received from in-district students, which will incur a per credit hour tuition rate of \$149 for FY2020.
-The graphic below illustrates the College's spending per credit hour from FY2009 to FY2020.
+Black Hawk College's estimated expenditures per credit hour is \$446 for FY2021; this calculation only uses funds that receive at least partial funding from student tuition and fees.
+These expenditures are partially funded with over 70% of tuition revenue being received from in-district students, which will incur a per credit hour tuition rate of \$149 for FY2021.
+The graphic below illustrates the College's spending per credit hour from FY2010 to FY2021.